sagitarriuss/MusicBrainzPlusAPI/docs/mbp_api_dev_report.md

 # MusicBrainz Plus API Development Report

+The new developed API is based on own local music database.
 To get song information from own database for a particular artist, it is necessary to load all song data for the defined artist into the DB in advance.
-The data source to request all song data is open MusicBrainz API and accessed via **musicbrainzngs** Python library.
+A data source for retrieving all song data is open MusicBrainz API, accessed via [**musicbrainzngs**](https://pypi.org/project/musicbrainzngs) Python library.

 ### Search requests to MusicBrainz API